jeffcall-ch/excel_wizadry/Navisworks_xml_filter_gen/README.md

 ## Input File Format

 **Excel File**: `Navis_KKS_List.xlsx`
+## Known Limitations

-- Put KKS codes in the **first column** (Column A)
+- Only supports Excel files with KKS codes in the first column and no header.
-- **No header row** required
-- One KKS code per row
+- Output XML structure is fixed for Navisworks; custom requirements may need script changes.
-- Spaces in KKS codes will be automatically removed
+- Large lists of KKS codes may impact performance.
-- Empty rows will be ignored

 **Example Excel content:**
 ```